niftynei/lightning-rfc/02-peer-protocol.md

   - the opening node:
     - MUST NOT send `open_channel`

+The sending node:
+  - MUST set `feerate_funding_min` to the lowest acceptable feerate they will accept for the funding transaction.
+  - MUST set `feerate_funding_max` to the highest acceptable feerate they will accept for the funding transaction.
+  - MUST set `feerate_funding_best` to a number equal to or above the `feerate_funding_min` and equal to or below the `feerate_funding_max`.

 The receiving node:
   - if it does not agree to the `locktime` or `feerate_perkw_funding`:
     - MAY error